 —Farzaneh Kashefi & colleagues35

 Two studies have compared ginger to NSAIDs.
 These studies involved a total of 272 women with dysmenorrhea; 111 women were given ginger capsules, 161 women were given over-the-counter NSAIDs.

 Both studies found that ginger was just as effective as NSAIDs at relieving period pain.29,36 Here’s what the study authors had to say about ginger:

 - “Ginger is as effective as ibuprofen in reliving pain in women with primary dysmenorrhea.”

 - “Ginger does not have adverse effects and is an alternative treatment for primary dysmenorrhea.”

 Why De Lune?

-Thousands of years of ancient wisdom, along with a number of recent studies, tell us that ginger is effective at relieving period pain.
-However, conditions like dysmenorrhea may be best treated through multiple modes of action.
-Relying on just one method of treatment, such as ginger, may not be enough to eliminate period pain in some menstruators.
+Thousands of years of ancient wisdom, along with a number of recent studies, tell us that ginger is a safe and effective option for relieving period pain.
+However, conditions like dysmenorrhea may be best addressed through multiple modes of action.
+Relying on just one method of treatment, such as ginger, may not be enough to eliminate period pain in some people.

 1.Proctor, M., & Farquhar, C. (2006).
 Diagnosis and management of dysmenorrhoea.
 BMJ: British Medical Journal, 332(7550), 1134.